-The Mathworks Honors Summer Math Camp (HSMC) is an intensive multi-summer program for high school students who are excited about doing mathematics-- the goal of the program is to develop talented youth of all backgrounds by an immersive and in-depth experience in an unique learning environment.
+The Mathworks Honors Summer Math Camp (HSMC) is an intensive multi-summer program for high school students.
+The goal of the program is to develop talented students of all socioeconomic backgrounds through immersive and in-depth experiences in an unique learning environment.
 Students develop important skills for future degrees and careers in math, science, engineering, and many other fields.

 The HSMC courses nurture